Human Service Employees Meet Client Needs

-Human service workers perform a variety of jobs in which they help to meet clients’ needs and improve their lives.
+Human service employees perform a variety of jobs in which they help to meet clients’ needs and improve their lives.
 Because of the personal nature of their work, human service workers at all levels are held to a code of ethics that protects the rights and dignity of clients and establishes standards of practice.
-You can find human service workers in nearly every type of organization and community.
+You can find human service employees in nearly every type of organization and community.
 Human service professional organizations provide codes of ethics that members are encouraged to follow.

-Human service workers, whose role is to assess needs and create and implement treatment or response plans, are social workers, case managers, mental health workers, and counselors.
+Human service employees, whose role is to assess needs and create and implement treatment or response plans, are social workers, case managers, mental health workers, and counselors.
 Government agencies, nonprofit organizations, and for-profit businesses employ human service workers, although some are self-employed.
 Human service workers focus on issues such as poverty, family services, youth development, legal assistance, and employment.
 They often work one-on-one with clients, although many work with special populations, including veterans, immigrants, and the elderly.

 Human services organizations adopt codes of ethics that focus broadly on standards of practice that are inseparable from the behaviors and ideas that workers bring to the profession.
 The National Organization for Human Services crafted its Ethical Standards for Human Service Professionals to consider ethics in terms of the responsibilities human service workers have to clients, the community and society, colleagues, employers, the profession, and the workers themselves.
 The National Association of Social Workers approaches ethics through a core set of values, which include service, dignity and worth of the person, social justice, integrity, and competence.